John Bolton Weighs In On 'This American Moment'

 CONAN: Our guest today on This American Moment is a former Ambassador to the United Nations, John Bolton.
 Now a senior fellow at the American Enterprise Institute with us from the Xcel Energy Center, the site of the Republican National Convention in St. Paul, Minnesota.
 Let's get a question from the audience here at the Newseum.

-ABRAHAM LEWIN(ph) (Caller, Bethesda, Maryland): Yes, it's Abraham Lewin from Bethesda, Maryland.
-Thinking of who would become president, whether it's McCain or Obama, my question is what could or should America do with regards to the constant threats of Iran's Ahmad Dinejad to eliminate the state of Israel.
+ABRAHAM LUBLIN: Yes, it's Abraham Lublin from Bethesda, Maryland.
+Thinking of who would become president, whether it's McCain or Obama, my question is what could or should America do with regards to the constant threats of Iran's Ahmadinejad to eliminate the state of Israel.

 CONAN: Ambassador Bolton.